 The 9 Most Common Personality Types of Entrepreneurs

 Your business personality type encompasses the traits and characteristics of your personality and how well those traits blend with the needs of the business.
-There are several common personality types that thrive in an entrepreneurial environment.
+Several common personality types thrive in an entrepreneurial environment.

 Nine common types of entrepreneur personalities are described below.
 Begin by identifying your dominant personality traits so you can understand how you operate in your business and what you may need to do to become even more successful.